startreedata/thirdeye/README.md

 ### Build with Maven

-ThirdEye is a maven project and uses standard maven commands
+ThirdEye is a maven project and uses standard maven commands.
+You can use the maven wrapper `./mnwv` instead of maven `mvn`.
 ```
 # Build ThirdEye from source
 mvn install